ngrok/ngrok-docs/docs/integrations/whatsapp/webhooks.md

 1. On the **Webhook fields** popup, click **Done**.

-1. Back to the **Configuration** page, make sure you have a production number associate to your app.
+1. Back to the **Configuration** page, make sure you have a production number associated with your app.
 If not, click **Manage phone numbers** and make note of the **Test Number** WhatsApp provides to you.

 1. Back to the **Configuration** page, on the top of your app's page, make sure **App Mode** is **Live**.